-Family Member
+Family member

 The Family Membership Program provides families with the opportunity to receive a special dues discount when they join a Lions club together.
-The first family member (head of household) pays full international dues (US\$43), and up to four additional family members pay only half the international dues (US\$21.50).
+The first family member (head of household) pays full international dues (US\$46), and up to four additional family members pay only half the international dues (US\$23).
 All family members pay the one-time entrance fee (US\$35).

-The Family Membership Program is open to family members who are (1) eligible for Lions membership, (2) currently in or joining the same club, and (3) living in the same household and related by birth, marriage or other legal relationship.
-To receive the family membership dues rate, complete the Family Unit Certification Form and submit it with the MMR, or complete the certification on MyLCI.
-When chartering a club, complete the certification on the Report of Charter Members.
+The Family Membership Program is open to family members who are (1) eligible for Lions membership, (2) currently in or joining the same club and (3) living in the same household and related by birth, marriage or other legal relationship.
+Common household family members include parents, children, spouses, aunts and uncles, cousins, grandparents, in-laws and legal dependents.
+Submit via MyLCI, or include the Family Unit Certification Form with the Monthly Membership Report (MMR).

-Student Member
+Student member

-Student membership allows students to make new friends and help others in their community at the same time.
 Students enrolled in an educational institution who are between the age of legal majority and through age 30 pay no entrance or charter fee and half international dues (US\$21.50).
 Students over age 30 who are joining a Campus Lions club pay a US\$10 entrance fee and full international dues.
-To receive the student-member dues rate, complete the Student Member Certification Form and submit with the MMR, or complete the certification on MyLCI.
-When chartering a club, complete the certification on the Report of Charter Members.
+Submit the Student Member Certification Form (STU-5) for each student.